ndhorton/rb130/lesson1/lesson1_throwaway_notes.md

 When we use `assert_equal`, we are testing for *value equality*.
 Specifically, we're invoking the `==` method on the object.
 If we're looking for more strict *object equality*, then we need to use the `assert_same` assertion.

+<u>2.8: Code Coverage</u>

+Code coverage is the amount of the program code that is tested by a test suite.

+One metric is that if we have tested every public method of a class, then we declare that to be 100% coverage.

+There are other metrics.
+More sophisticated tools allow us to declare testing every branch in the program 100% coverage.

+One code coverage tool is `simplecov`.